10 Uses for Covert Video to Build Your Bottom Line

 A Final Thought: Watch Your Blind Spots

-While your traditional CCTV system is absolutely necessary to capture much of what goes on in the primary activities of your business, it inevitably has its blind spots.
+While your traditional CCTV system is absolutely necessary to capture much of what goes on in the primary activities of your business in Wichita, KS, it inevitably has its blind spots.
 You know it.
 But the problem is, so do the bad guys ' especially the ones who work for you.

 Without spending a fortune on security, you will likely never cover every square inch of your facility.
 However, there's a common technique that will turn this weakness into your advantage ' we in the business refer to it as "funneling".